micmejia/bible-dump/NKJV/Ezekiel/Ezek 16.md

 "But you trusted in your own beauty, played the harlot because of your fame, and poured out your harlotry on everyone passing by who _would have_ it.

 ###### 16
-You took some of your garments and adorned multicolored [^g]high places for yourself, and played the harlot on them. _Such_ things should not happen, nor be.
+You took some of your garments and adorned multicolored high places for yourself, and played the harlot on them. _Such_ things should not happen, nor be.

 ###### 17
 You have also taken your beautiful jewelry from My gold and My silver, which I had given you, and made for yourself male images and played the harlot with them.